-Table 53 Network Setting > Routing > RIP
+Table 58 Network Setting > Routing > RIP

 LABEL DESCRIPTION This is the index of the interface in which the RIP setting is used.
 Interface This is the name of the interface in which the RIP setting is used.
 Version The RIP version controls the format and the broadcasting method of the RIP packets that the Zyxel Device sends (it recognizes both formats when receiving).
 RIPv1 is universally supported but RIPv2 carries more information.
 RIPv1 is probably adequate for most networks, unless you have an unusual network topology.
-When set to Both, the Zyxel Device will broadcast its routing table periodically and incorporate the RIP information that it receives Operation Select Passive to have the Zyxel Device update the routing table based on the RIP packets received from neighbors but not advertise its route information to other routers in this interface.
+When set to Both , the Zyxel Device will broadcast its routing table periodically and incorporate the RIP information that it receives Operation Select Passive to have the Zyxel Device update the routing table based on the RIP packets received from neighbors but not advertise its route information to other routers in this interface.
 Select Active to have the Zyxel Device advertise its route information and also listen for routing updates from neighboring routers.
-Enable Select the check box to activate the settings.
-Disable Default Gateway Select the check box to set the Zyxel Device to not send the route information to the default gateway.
-Cancel Click Cancel to exit this screen without saving.
-Apply Click Apply to save your changes back to the Zyxel Device.
+Enable Select the checkbox to activate the settings.
+Disable Default Gateway Select the checkbox to set the Zyxel Device to not send the route information to the default gateway.